venkat-ranganathan/projects/index.md

 **05/04/25**, Project Complete

+ECD 407 completed our senior design project and accomplished our required and stretch goals of operating a modified RC car autonomously on a track with variable throttle, and the ability to detect and avoid objects.

 I'll add more details once the semester ends, but here's a project experience video for now:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-anzSoZteY4?si=_LfH062httOYH4Ep" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>